 Like single-family homes, multifamily homes are featured on multiple listing services and real estate websites.
 Browsing rental listings during your multifamily home search can help gauge the market in terms of vacancy rates and rental pricing.

 Alternatively, you can look into buying a foreclosed home.
-This may help get a deal, but it’s not uncommon for foreclosed properties to require renovations and investment.
+This may help you get a deal, but it’s not uncommon for foreclosed properties to require renovations and investment.

 The Takeaway

 Buying a multifamily home as a residence or investment property can provide rental income and build wealth.
 It’s also a major financial decision.
-Whether you’re planning to be an owner-occupant or not will affect your financing, so seriously consider this option and run the numbers to see if you stand to recoup your costs — and ideally make a profit — from the building’s rental income.
+Whether you’re planning to be an owner-occupant will affect your financing, so seriously consider this option and run the numbers to see if you stand to recoup your costs — and ideally make a profit — from the building’s rental income.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.